25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ## Query Expressions

-The Query expression syntax is a substitute for calling the query operator extension method.
+The Query expression syntax is a substitute for calling the query operator extension method

 LINQ query expressions can be categorized into 3 areas:

-1. Takes a sequence, returns a new sequence containing the same element type.
+1. Takes a sequence, returns a new sequence containing the same element type

    - Doubles to Doubles, Strings to Strings, Products to Products, etc.
    - Elements are the same, but may be sorted, grouped, filtered

-2. Takes a sequence, returns a new sequence containing a different type of element.
+2. Takes a sequence, returns a new sequence containing a different type of element

    - Transforms the object into another type
    - Integers to Decimals, Products to Strings